 Processing (the process of turning coffee cherries into coffee beans) methods can be divided into three different techniques: natural, honey, and washed.

-Natural coffees are said to be the most “fun” flavor-wise.
+- Natural coffees are said to be the most “fun” flavor-wise.
 These fruity-tasting coffees are simply washed and set out to dry with out being de-pulped (the cherry husk is left on).
 This process is the most primal of the three, and also, the simplest one in terms of machinery.
 However, without the use of machinery, the drying process needs to be closely monitored and the cherries need to be precisely ripe.
 Given the amount of humidity in a natural coffee cherry, drying times take longer than washed coffees.
-This process can take 15-20 days depending on the climate.
+This process can take 15-30 days depending on the climate.
 Legend has it that natural coffees taste like forbidden fruit, but don’t trust us on this one - try it for yourself with our Natural Geisha.